Stuffy Nose With a CPAP and What I Do About It

 If I am not feeling sick, I can go weeks without having to take my rescue inhaler because I have a different one I take every morning.
 However, it is another thing that I have found that I need to keep at my bedside table along with the vapor rub.

 Does anyone else have any tips for using their CPAP when they feel under the weather?
+Have you tried using vapor rub for a stuffy nose and CPAP machine?
 I would love for you to join the community, if you have not already, and join the conversations!
 We would love to hear your thoughts, questions, concerns, or tips on this subject (and others)!